 A month ago, I watched as a respected Russian political scientist in Finland ruined the reputation of a Ukrainian political scientist.
 The man published a joint photo with the following caption: “[This is] proof that a Russian and a Ukrainian can successfully cooperate and work together on Finnish soil, sharing common scientific views and human values.
 And yes, peace to the world!”

 Due to public hate from Ukrainian scientists, the message later disappeared.
 I reviewed the available interviews with him (most of which were done by the Russian office of Radio Liberty) and became familiar with the research, and most importantly, his conclusions over these ten years.
-From year to year, from book to book, this political scientist drags his dead horse: in Russia the problems are due to corruption, because different groups strive to earn “rent”.
+From year to year, from book to book, this political scientist drags his dead horse: problems in Russia are due to corruption, because different groups strive to earn “rent”.

-The thought of Russia’s responsibility for the war and crimes against humanity, of which there are many, has still not crossed his mind; he does not think about how best Russia should pay reparations, and is not concerned with anything other than the declarative Soviet “peace-to-peace.”
+The thought of Russia’s responsibility for the war and crimes against humanity, of which there are many, has still not crossed his mind; he does not think about how best Russia should pay reparations, and is not concerned with anything other than the declarative Soviet “peace-to-peace”.

 I’m already silent that, against the backdrop of the whole catastrophe, Russian political scientists should immediately leave the profession.
 Instead of applying for every scholarship for war victims.